CSIS Accelerator Series

 - Understand best practices for PowerPoint presentations and other visual aides

-Participants will receive coaching in effective public speaking and practice personal presentations to increase confidence and become effective communicators regardless of audience size.
-This session will arm participants with tools for building and delivering effective personal narratives, or elevator pitches, which are critical for networking and conveying information memorably.
+Participants will receive coaching in effective public speaking and practice personal presentations to increase confidence and become effective communicators, regardless of audience size.
 Participants will also have an opportunity to practice giving on-camera interviews and fielding questions from a reporter, an important skill that can be applied to job interviews, client and donor meetings, and networking events.
 They will leave with a nuanced understanding on how to turn complex, lengthy information into digestible soundbites, how to think on their feet, and how to control an interview or conversation.

 - Improve oral presentation skills

 - Develop and practice the physical skills required for effective delivery